Chicken, Main

 • Place the chicken thighs inside a plastic bag and pour the prepared marinade on top.
 Make sure the marinade coats all the chicken pieces adequately.
 Let marinate for at least 1 hour to a maximum of overnight.

-• *When ready to cook, place the marinated chicken on a wire rack and bake in a preheated oven at 375°F for a total of 45-50 minutes, or until the internal temperature is 165°F.
+• When ready to cook in the oven (see notes below for grilling method) 3, place the marinated chicken on a wire rack and bake in a preheated oven at 375°F for a total of 45-50 minutes, or until the internal temperature is 165°F.

 • Meanwhile, prepare the basting sauce by combining all the ingredients together until smooth.